briandinsmore/docusaurus/docs/Meshtastic/Getting Started.md

+## Wait a minute, this is confusing!
+Yeah, there are some terms that get used differently depending on where they are used.
+Freq channels are also called channel slots or just channels, but general chat channels are also called channels?
+Yeah, it's a mess.
+Organic growth in the app and documentation have made things confusing.
+Dont worry about asking questions if you are unsure - we all had to figure it out and most of us are pretty friendly about answering questions.

 ## Do I need to change frequency/channel number in order to connect with other people?
 Most likely, no. The standard `LongFast` channel preset will cover your area.
 Some people are playing with using faster (shorter range) and slower (longer range) channels, but this is usually coordinated and not used long term.